Not on display

 - Purchased 2007

 This collage combines fragments of photographs and illustrations within an eerily blank setting.
-The centre of the work is occupied by a large alien mass, covered with what appears to be thick, dark hair, and topped with a tribal mask.
+The centre of the work is occupied by a large alien mass, covered with what appears to be thick, dark hair, and topped with an African mask.
 The head and neck of an aged horse stretch from the side of the mass to the left of the picture.
 This grotesque, threatening figure is contrasted with the upper body of a small child wearing a gas mask, while a maggot-infested piece of fruit in the top-right corner mirrors the Janus–like head of a moustachioed man – resembling Adolf Hitler – directly below it.
 Masks Survive was created by Roh in Munich, Germany, in 1938 just before the start of the Second World War, and seems to evoke the fears instituted by National Socialism.

 Though subject to a professional ban throughout the period of Nazi rule, Roh remained in Germany during the war and in 1946 accepted a teaching position at Munich University.
 He came to play a key role in the country’s intellectual rehabilitation after the war, publishing widely on German art until his death in 1965.